iCandy Orange vs Peach: which iCandy pram is the best?

 Which is the best iCandy pram?

 There's an iCandy to suit everyone.
-Go for the iCandy Peach (opens in new tab) if you need a luxe all-rounder for 1-2 children.
+Go for the iCandy Peach - which made our roundup of the best prams - if you need a luxe all-rounder for 1-2 children.
 Pick the iCandy Orange if it's for a baby but you already have a little one.
 Choose the iCandy Lime if it's for one child and/or you're short on storage space in your hallway or car boot.
 And choose the Raspberry if it's for one child and you live in the city or plan to travel with it.

 All iCandy prams come with a 5-year manufacturer’s guarantee.
 That means your child will have outgrown it by the time the guarantee ends, so an iCandy pushchair is highly likely to be the only set of wheels your little one will ever need.